-The Lab Capacity Building Program provides a hub for established and emerging nonprofit leaders from local nonprofits to innovate and problem-solve.
-The seven-month program’s curriculum is a rigorous undertaking for cohort participants: Each month, participants attend full-day, in-person sessions to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.
+The Lab Capacity Building Program provides a hub for established and emerging leaders from local nonprofits to innovate and problem-solve.
+The seven-month program’s curriculum is a rigorous undertaking for cohort participants: Each month, participants attend regular, guided sessions to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.

 The Lab is a seven-month leadership program intended to accelerate new ideas in the social sector, build nonprofit innovation skills and capacity, and strengthen and support nonprofit leaders so that local communities benefit and thrive.